Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Ver detalle →

-The Information Office of the Medieval Village is a tourist resource museum or interpretation center located in Zahara de la Sierra, in the province of Cadiz, Andalusia, in the field of historical and heritage of the Medieval Village.
-Its main function is the point of استقبال and information for the cultural visit to the site, as well as exhibition space linked to the interpretation of the site and local heritage.
-The resource is integrated in an enclave of strong historical interest, associated with the ancient fortified village and the Torre del Homenaje.
-According to municipal sources, the tower has irregular brickwork with brick courses at different heights, buttresses at the corners and visible square buttresses, elements that show its medieval defensive character.
-The office is directly related to this heritage itinerary and to the visit to the historical site.
-The exact chronology of the building that houses the office is not clearly specified in the sources consulted, although the entire complex refers to the medieval occupation of the hill and the subsequent archaeological and restoration interventions.
-In practice, the space acts as a cultural gateway to the Medieval Village, providing historical context about the ancient settlement and the evolution of the current town of Zahara de la Sierra.
+The Medieval Town Information Office is an interpretation center located in Zahara de la Sierra, in the province of Cádiz, Andalusia, within the historic and heritage complex of the Medieval Town.
+Its main function is to serve as an information point for cultural visits to the site, as well as an exhibition space dedicated to interpreting the archaeological site and local heritage.
+The facility is situated in a location of significant historical interest, associated with the ancient fortified town and the Keep.
+According to municipal sources, the tower features irregular masonry with courses of brick at varying heights, buttresses at the corners, and visible square arrowslits—elements that attest to its medieval defensive character.
+The office is directly connected to this heritage route and to visits to the historic site.
+The exact chronology of the building housing the office is not clearly specified in the sources consulted, although the entire complex points to the medieval occupation of the hill and subsequent archaeological and restoration work.
+In practice, the space serves as a cultural gateway to the Medieval Village, providing historical context about the ancient settlement and the evolution of the present-day town of Zahara de la Sierra.

 Ver detalle →